MehrdadSamadishadlou/Python_for_Beginners/nexercises.md

 <a href="https://drive.google.com/file/d/1icmPta_KH3_Cx6VU7U_Tr9V-HUJRGI0r/view?usp=sharing" target="_blank"><button>Exercises</button></a>

-# Fifth and Sixth Session: Data Structures and Methods
+# Fifth and Sixth Sessions: Data Structures and Methods

 1. Write a program that reads 10 names from input and prints their standardized versions in alphabetical order as output.
 A standardized name is one that begins with a capital letter and the rest of the letters are lowercase.